Bahnhofplatz

 This tour at the southernmost point of the Main triangle is a fantastic interplay of art, culture, nature and landscape.
-Stunning views from the Main valley to the Steigerwald forest await you.
+Stunning views from the Main valley to the Steigerwald await you.

 A hiking tour for nature lovers and explorers